 2. Dress the part

 Needless to say, you’ll want to pick your rainy day hiking wardrobe carefully.
 Avoid cotton, which holds onto moisture and dress in moisture-wicking materials including a base layer and waterproof trousers for starters.
 Layer a good waterproof jacket over the top and if it’s cold weather hiking you’re doing, wear a softshell jacket rather than a fleece or down jacket that will get soggy.
-A hiking hat with a brim or even a baseball cap will help to keep the rain out of your eyes and gloves are a good idea as your hands may feel colder in these conditions.
+A hiking hat with a brim or even a baseball cap will help to keep the rain out of your eyes, and a pair of hiking gloves are a good idea as your hands may feel colder in these conditions.

 Finally, bring a change of clothes for when you get back to the trailhead so you’re not shivering all the way home.

 Squelching down the trail is no one’s idea of a good time, so you’ll either want sturdy hiking boots for rough trails or consider trail runners which will dry out faster.
 Waterproof boots and shoes are a blessing and gaiters are also helpful to keep from getting waterlogged feet.
 Another factor to consider is that damp socks are more likely to rub and cause blisters, so use sock liners on wet days.

 4. Waterproof your backpack – and its contents

 Your backpack might say it’s waterproof, but if you haven’t tested it out in the rain, don’t depend on it for keeping your gear dry – waterproof treatments wear off over time and rain often seeps in through the zippers.
 You can get a waterproof cover for your pack, or read our article on how to waterproof your gear using waterproofing spray.

 In addition, put anything inside your bag that you really don’t want to get wet, like your camera and map, inside ziploc bags to keep them safe.